apache/spark/docs/running-on-mesos.md

 additional overhead in launching each task.
 This mode may be inappropriate for low-latency requirements like interactive queries or serving web requests.

-To run in coarse-grained mode, set the `spark.mesos.coarse` property to false in your [SparkConf](configuration.html#spark-properties):
+To run in fine-grained mode, set the `spark.mesos.coarse` property to false in your [SparkConf](configuration.html#spark-properties):

 {% highlight scala %}